CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Quality Category

-The proposal includes a total of 196 quality measures for the 2025 performance period.
-These proposals reflect:
+The rule includes a total of 195 quality measures for the 2025 performance period which reflect the following changes:

 • Substantive changes to 66 existing quality measures